-The remainder of this paper will analyze changes in institutional settings and employment outcomes over the last decade in order to assess if and to what extent path-dependent or path-changing reforms have been implemented and, in turn, improved the functioning of the labor market.
-The comparative analysis of France (OECD 2005, Beninger 2005, Barbier et al. 2002, Jamet 2006) and Germany (OECD 2006b, Eichhorst/Kaiser 2006) focuses on five core areas of the labor market: a) regulation with regard to employment protection, b) wage setting and working time, c) unemployment benefits, d) active and activating labor market policies and e) reforms in welfare state funding, i.e. taxation and social insurance contributions.
+The remainder of this paper will analyze changes in institutional settings and employment outcomes over the last decade in order to assess if and to what extent path dependent or path changing reforms have been implemented and in turn improved the functioning of the labor market.
+The comparative analysis of France (OECD 2005, Beninger 2005, Barbier et al. 2002, Jamet 2006) and Germany (OECD 2006b, Eichhorst/Kaiser 2006) focuses on four core areas of the labor market: a) regulation with regard to employment protection, working, time, minimum wages, b) unemployment benefits, c) active and activating labor market policies and d) reforms in welfare state funding, i.e. taxation and social insurance contributions.